MaoZiming/papers/4-distributed-systems/47-ciel.md

   * Skywriting functions are pure: functions cannot have side-effects, and all arguments are passed by value.
   *  **The dereference (unary-) operator can be applied * to any reference**; it loads the referenced data into the **Skywriting** execution context, and evaluates to the resulting data structure.
   *  A Skywriting task has a single output, which is the value of the expression in the return statement.
-On termination, the runtime stores the output in the local object store, publishes a concrete reference to the object, and sends a list of spawned tasks to the master, in order of creation.
+On termination, the runtime stores the output in the local object store, publishes a **concrete reference** to the object, and sends a list of spawned tasks to the master, in order of creation.
   *  `spwawn`, `execute` `spawn_exec` .
 The results of `spawn` and `spawn_exec` are first-class futures.
 A Skywriting task can pass the references in its return value or in a subsequent call to the task-creation functions.

 ## Continuation

-* The `spawn()` function creates a new task to run the given Skywriting function.
+* The `spawn()` function creates a **new task to run the given Skywriting function**.
 To do this, the Skywriting runtime first creates a data object that contains the new task’s environment, including the text of the function to be executed and the values of any arguments passed to the function.
 This object is called a Skywriting continuation, because it encapsulates the state of a computation.
-* If the task attempts to dereference an object that has not yet been created—for example, the result of a call to spawn()—the current task must block.
+* If the task attempts to dereference an object that has not yet been created—for example, the result of a call to `spawn()`—the current task must block.
   * To resolve this contradiction, the runtime implicitly creates a continuation task that depends on the dereferenced object and the current continuation (i.e. the current Skywriting execution stack).
 * A Skywriting task has a single output, which is the value of the expression in the return statement.
 On termination, the runtime stores the output in the local object store, publishes a concrete reference to the object, and sends a list of spawned tasks to the master, in order of creation